AdaCore/gnatstudio/docs/users_guide/vcs.rst

 *Annotate*
   .. _Annotate:

-  Display the annotations for the file, .e. the information for each line of the file showing the revision corresponding to that line.
-This may also display additional information, depending on the VCS system.
+  Display the annotations for the file, i.e. the information for each line of the file showing the revision corresponding to that line.
+This may also display additional information on some VCS systems.

-  When using CVS or Subversion, you can click the annotations to display the changelog associated to the specific revision of that line.
+  When using CVS or Subversion, click the annotations to display the changelog associated with the specific revision of that line.

 *Remove Annotate*

   Remove annotations from the selected file.

 *Edit revision log*

   Edit the current revision log for the selected file.

 *Edit global ChangeLog*

   Edit the global ChangeLog entry for the selected file.
-  :ref:`Working_with_global_ChangeLog_file`.
+  See :ref:`Working_with_global_ChangeLog_file`.

 *Remove revision log*

   Clear the current revision associated with the selected file.

 *Add*

-  Add a file to the repository, using the current revision log for this file.
+  Add a file to the repository, using the current revision log for the current file.
 If no revision log exists, create one.
 The file is committed in the repository.

 *Add/No commit*

   Likewise, but don't commit the file.

 *Remove*

-  Remove a file from the repository, using the current revision log for this file.
+  Remove a file from the repository, using the current revision log for the current file.
 If no revision log exists, create one.
 The modification is committed in the repository.

 *Remove/No commit*

   Likewise, but don't commit.

 *Revert*

   Revert a file to the repository revision, discarding all local changes.

 *Resolved*

   Mark a file's merge conflics as resolved.
-Some version control systems (like Subversion) block any commit until this action is performed.
+Some version control systems (e.g., Subversion) block any commit until this action is performed.

 *Switch tag/bracnh*

   Only available on a Revision View and over a tag or branch name Switch the tree starting from a selected root to this specific tag or branch.

 *Merge*

   Only available on a Revision View and over a tag or branch name.
 Merge file changes made on this specific tag or branch.

 *View revision*

   Only available on a Revision View and over a revision.

 *Commit as new Activity*

   Prepare a group-commit in just one-click.
-This action will:
+This action:

-  * create an anonymous activity
+  * creates an anonymous activity

-  * add all files selected into the VCS Explorer into the newly created anonymous activity,
+  * adds all files selected into the VCS Explorer into the newly created anonymous activity,

-  * open the activity log
+  * opens the activity log

-  * commit the anonymous activity.
+  * commits the anonymous activity.

 *Add to Activity*

   A menu containing all the current activities.
-Selecting one will add the current file to this activity.
+Selecting one adds the current file to this activity.
 This menu is present only if the file is not already part of an activity.

 *Remove from Activity*

   Remove file from the given activity.
 This menu is present only if the file is already part of an activity.

 *Directory*

   Only available when the current context contains directory information

   *Add/No commit*

     Add the selected directory into the VCS.

   *Remove/No commit*

-    Remove the selected directory from the VCS.
+    Removes the selected directory from the VCS.

   *Commit*

     Commit the selected directory into the VCS.
-This action is available only if the VCS supports commit on directories, :ref:`The_VCS_node`.
+This action is available only if the VCS supports commit on directories.
+See :ref:`The_VCS_node`.

   *Add to Activity*

-    Add the selected directory into the VCS.
-This action is available only if the VCS supports commit on directories, :ref:`The_VCS_node`.
+    Add the selected directory to the VCS.
+This action is available only if the VCS supports commit on directories.
+See :ref:`The_VCS_node`.

   *Query status for directory*

-    Query status for the files contained in the selected directory.
+    Query the status for files contained in the selected directory.

   *Update directory*

     Update the files in the selected directory.

   *Query status for directory recursively*

-    Query status for the files in the selected directory and all subdirectories recursively.
+    Query status for files in the selected directory and all subdirectories recursively.
 Links and hidden directories are not included.

   *Update directory recursively*

-    Update the files in the selected directory and all subdirectories recursively.
+    Update the files (bring them up to date with the repository) in the selected directory and all subdirectories recursively.
 Links and hidden directories not included..

 *Project*

   Only available when the current context contains project information

   *List all files in project*

-    Bring up the VCS Explorer with all the source files contained in the project.
+    Start the :guilabel:`VCS Explorer` with all source files contained in the project.

   *Query status for project*

-    Query the status for all the source files contained in the project.
+    Query the status for all source files contained in the project.

   *Update project*

-    Update all the source files in the project.
+    Update all source files in the project.

   *List all files in project and sub-projects*

-    Bring up the VCS Explorer with all the source files contained in the project and all imported subprojects.
+    Start the :guilabel:`VCS Explorer` with all source files contained in the project and all imported subprojects.

   *Query status for project and sub-projects*

-    Query the status for all the source files contained in the project and all imported subprojects.
+    Query the status for all source files contained in the project and all imported subprojects.

   *Update project and subprojects*

-    Update all the source files in the project and all imported subprojects.
+    Update all source files in the project and all imported subprojects.

 *Select files same status*

-  Select the files having the same status as the current selected file.
+  Select the files having the same status as the current file.

 *Filters*

-  Only available from the VCS Explorer.
-This menu controls filtering of the items displayed in the list.
+  Only available from the :guilabel:`VCS Explorer.
+This menu controls the filtering of the items displayed in the list.

   *Show all status*

-    Do not exclude any file from the list in the VCS Explorer.
+    Don't exclude any file from the list.

   *Hide all status*
-    Filter all the files from the list in the VCS Explorer.
+    Remove all files from the list.

   *Show <status>*

-    When disabled, filter the files with the given status from the VCS Explorer.
+    When disabled, filter the files with the given status from the list.

 .. _Working_with_global_ChangeLog_file: